im-caelli/amorous/README.md

 Web Design/Development is also an interest of mine.
 I actually planned for this to be a little more involved, like an actual personal portfolio site of sorts (for a bunch of stuff, not just this smut story picture book nonsense), as I've wanted to explore new technologies and build something as I learn.
 But that requires time and I haven't mangaged to finish it.
 And as personal projects usually goes, may never see the day of light.
 Haha

-So as for right now now this things going to be some random unrelated one pagers.
+So as for right now this is going to be some random unrelated one pagers.

+If you have any suggestions or find any bugs, feel free to let me know here: [Issues](https://github.com/im-caelli/amourous/issues)

 ## Works in this Collection